willy-wagtail/Notes/kubernetes-notes.md

 pods can use many

-diff is how lifecycle is manahed
+diff is how lifecycle is managed

-volumes tied to a pod and pod lifecyucle share data between contaienrs and tolerate restarts use for non duratble storage deleted with the pod default volume type is emptyDir data is lost if pod is rescheduled on a different node
+volumes tied to a pod and pod lifecycle share data between containers and tolerate restarts use for non durable storage, deleted with the pod default volume type is emptyDir data is lost if pod is rescheduled on a different node

 persistent volumes independent of pods lifetime pods claim persistent vol to use throughtout their lifetimes mounted by multiple pods on diff nodes

 persistent vol claim (PVC)
- descibe a pods request for persistent volume how much, type, access mode access mode , read wriote one, read only many,  read-write many PVA stays pending if no PV can satisfy. connectsd to a pod through a volume of type PVC
+ descibe a pods request for persistent volume how much, type, access mode access mode , read write one, read only many,  read-write many PVA stays pending if no PV can satisfy. connected to a pod through a volume of type PVC

 backed by wide vaiety of volume types use PV for durable types